My rating: 4 of 5 stars

 Shutting my eyes sometimes to the point of dizziness, vertigo.
 To the point of an almost unbearable excitation and dread.
 And I see him, my cousin, Jared, Jr., so many years later.
 I see him as an upright flame, a figure and not a person.
 If I try to summon back his face, the sound of his voice, and the sensation in my stomach like a key turning in a lock when he touched me, I lose everything.

-There is, no doubt, a presently unwelcome nuance in the portrait of female—and perhaps more broadly, childhood—desire, which I think is authentically Gothic in its forbidden suggestion of what society—Christian society especially, portrayed by Oates as noxiously hypocritical—represses.
+Oates insists on a presently unwelcome nuance in the portrait of female and even childhood desire that I think is authentically Gothic in its forbidden suggestion of what society—Christian society especially, portrayed by Oates as noxiously hypocritical—represses.

 The novella begins with Josie’s being drawn into nature, where a black snake (who either represents or supernaturally is Jared, Jr., just as she will later see him as a black hawk) crosses her path.
 It ends when she refuses to participate in Jared’s desire to make her his accomplice in preying on the poor children of their town for the purposes of child pornography, rape, and murder.
 While Josie’s mother, Delia, is the novel’s most interesting character, a witty pragmatist and nihilist, she is too flighty and selfish to help her daughter resist evil.
 Josie wins on her own, through an innate moral sense perhaps grown, Wordsworth-style, out of her childlike love for nature, nature unspoiled by man’s phallic and predatory intrusion as snake or hawk.
 I am reminded of Toni Morrison’s recent God Help the Child by this novella’s intimations of childhood victimization by universal adult corruption.
 On finding Jared’s stash of child pornography, Josie takes it as evidence that children are excluded from the social/religious compact: “For the Covenant would not be with children, would it?”